Loremaster/Loremaster.github.io/source/_posts/2014-02-24-enlarge-your-capistrano.markdown

 role :app, "web1", "web2", "web3"
 {% endcodeblock %}

-Check out [readme](https://github.com/wayneeseguin/rvm-capistrano) for more details about this hero.
+Check out [readme](https://github.com/wayneeseguin/rvm-capistrano#readme) for more details about this hero.

 ###capistrano-notifier

 If you use heroku then you receive email when deploy finishes.
-A like this feature and it is very cool that you can have the same with capistrano.
+A like this feature and it is very cool that you can have the same functionality with capistrano.
 So, meet the second hero: [capistrano-notifier](https://github.com/cramerdev/capistrano-notifier).

-The superpower of this hero is sending email with commits which has been deployed, for example:
+The superpower of this hero is sending email with commits, which has been deployed, for example:

 ```
 Obi-Wan Kenobi deployed